charlesfranciscodev/vuejs-playground/README.md

 The goal of this project is to build a web app with Vue.js, without using a package manager (like npm), a transpiler (like Babel) or module bundler (like webpack).

+## Why Vue.js?
+* stateful components: automatic UI updates when state changes, without any DOM manipulation (unlike jQuery.js or Jinja templates).
+Because of this, it is less error prone.
+* low dependency on npm/Babel/webpack (unlike React.js)
+* easier to learn then React.js/Angular.js.

+## Why I try to avoid using npm/Babel/webpack:
+* It reduces the learning curve required to start using Vue.js.
+* Because JavaScript lacks a standard library, a project with npm usually has a lot of dependencies.
+This increases the project's size and complexity.
+But if do not use npm, how do we install additional libraries?
+They can simply be downloaded from a CDN and imported using HTML `<script>` tags.
+For example, in this project I used Font Awesome and SheetJS with this method.
+See this [article](https://hackernoon.com/whats-really-wrong-with-node-modules-and-why-this-is-your-fault-8ac9fa893823) for more info.
+* The second potential problem is that there is no direct Internet connection at my company,  which any package manager needs to install packages.
+* Babel is useful for converting ES6 JavaScript into backwards compatible code.
+But, in my case this is not needed as the web browsers at my company all support ES6 (lucky me).
+* webpack can potentially require a lot of configuration and is not beginner friendly.

 ## Features

 ### Home Page